 In order to keep the University of Denver compliant with immigration regulations, ISSS reports the activity of F-1 and J-1 students to the Department of Homeland Security (DHS) through the Student and Exchange Visitor Information System (SEVIS).

 Please note that international students in the U.S. may be in a variety of immigration statuses.
 Some may be here for another reason besides studying, but are allowed to attend classes in their current status.
 In these cases, study does not maintain their immigration status and is considered "incidental to status" (e.g., H-1B, H-4, J-2, E's, etc.).
 Unlimited study (part or full time) or not studying at all would be acceptable for these students.
 Some types of immigration statuses do not allow studying, so in order to begin studying the future student would have to leave and re-enter in a student status or change their status within the United States.
-Examples of statuses that do not allow study are B tourists and business visitors, and F-2 dependents of F-1 students.
+Examples of statuses that do not allow study are B tourists and business visitors.
 Students in categories that do not allow study would be considered in violation of their immigration status if they begin study before their status is changed.